agungTuanany/NodeJS_course_by_maximillian/chapter-23-working-with-rest-apis-the-basic/README.md

 ![chapter-23-7.gif](./images/gif/chapter-23-7.gif "HTTP verbs")
 <br/>

-Talking about HTTP method, there are more methods that just _get_ and _post_.
+Talking about HTTP method, there are more methods that just _GET_ and _POST_.
 I did mention this before in the course, but when working with the browser only, and not with JavaScript in the browser, Just with `forms` and `links`; then we only have GET and POST available.
 These are the two methods the browser natively knows or the browser HTML elements knows.

-When using asynchronous requests for JavaScript or when building mobile apps and so on, using their respective HTTP clients, you have yo access to more HTTP methods.
+When using asynchronous requests for JavaScript or when building mobile apps and so on, using their respective HTTP clients, you have to access to more HTTP methods.
 We actually already saw that in the asynchronous request module of course.